Cornell-PoBE/site/about.md

 Ilan Filonenko (if56) and Joe Antonakakis (jma353) will have office hours in the basement of Gates on Tuesdays from 5:30pm to 6:30pm.

+Piazza can be found here: [here](https://piazza.com/class/j802rzmnm2p4o4?cid=1).
+All Q/A should be directed there.

 **Announcements**

 **Lecture 1**